 The brilliance of Filth is largely due to McAvoy’s portrayal of Irvine Welsh’s character, Bruce Robertson.
 McAvoy is fearless in his interpretation, effortlessly conveying the nastiness, arrogance and corruption of Bruce.
 From plotting against his colleagues, bullying his best friend, grabbing a kid’s balloon and letting it float away, to being a complete pervert – Bruce is a monster.
 But man, he’s still so fun to watch.

 The murder of a Japanese student is what drives the plot, and Bruce’s promotion hinges on his ability to solve the case.
 But, his endless drinking, cocaine-snorting, disturbing visions and hallucinations keep throwing him off course.
 Although most of his antics are horrendous, it’s all executed in comical fashion.
-Plenty of scenes made me laugh, but the humour is quite dark so it may not be your cup of tea!
+Plenty of scenes made me laugh, but the humour is very dark so you’ve been warned.
 The film takes us on a momentous journey through the streets of Scotland, where Bruce is pushed to the limits.

 Filth isn’t as good as Welsh’s previous adapted novel Trainspotting, as it doesn’t have the same level of spirit and freshness.
-It relies more on shock value and testing the audience’s expectations, which bearing in mind, the film does do excellently because there are a few surprises.
-Also, Bruce is the only fully fleshed-out character whereas, in Trainspotting, the characters feel very distinct.
+It relies more on shock value and testing the audience’s expectations, which bearing in mind, it does do excellently because there are a few surprises.
+Also, Bruce is the only fully fleshed-out character whereas, in Trainspotting, the characters feel more distinct.
 Filth is a one-man show, as McAvoy dominates and lights up every scene.

-Although it has its flaws, such as the story going slightly astray in the film’s latter stages, Filth is one hell of a movie.
+Although it has its flaws, such as the story going slightly astray in the latter stages, Filth is one hell of a movie.
 It’s fun, daring, outlandish and a little bit weird.
 And there’s no doubt in my mind that McAvoy has delivered one of his greatest performances.

 Filth is the kind of film you will either love or hate.
-It’s an outrageous comedy and I would suggest that viewers who are easily offended to maybe think twice before watching this film.
+It’s an outrageous comedy and I would suggest that viewers who are easily offended to maybe think twice before watching it.
 “There will be people who walk out the cinema”, quoted from McAvoy himself!